 Selection of the most appropriate donor including comprehensive medical and physical analyses and compatibility with the recipient patient

-The trust that our patients place in us is a huge responsibility.
-This is why, from our point of view, selecting a donor is an all-encompassing process during which we analyse all possible aspects and go beyond what is stipulated by law.
-The large majority of semen donor candidates do not pass the strict psychological, genetics and medical tests that they have to take during our suitability checks.
-Only the most appropriate donors are added to our bank: only 9% in the case of semen donor candidates.
+The trust our patients place in us is a huge responsibility.
+That is why the donor selection is for us a comprehensive process in which we analyse all possible aspects, beyond those required by law.
+The vast majority of sperm candidates do not pass the strict psychological, genetic and medical tests to which their suitability is subjected.
+Only the most appropriate donors are incorporated into our bank: only 9% in the case of sperm donor candidates.

-Scientific progress and technology continually provide us with new, additional analyses that give us greater peace of mind.
-Over the last few years, amongst others, we have included an analysis of sexually transmitted diseases, genetic analyses of the 600/2.500 most serious diseases that can be passed on to offspring and a blood analysis using CRP.
-Since the diagnosis is immediate, it provides us with additional confirmation of blood tests right when extraction takes place.
-All of this is provided at no additional cost to the patient.
+Scientific progress and technology are continuously offering additional new analyses to provide the highest levels of reassurance.
+Over the last few years, among others, we have included the analysis for sexually transmitted diseases, genetic analyses of the 600/3000 most serious diseases that can be passed on to offspring and a blood test using CPR.
+As the diagnosis is immediate, it provides us with additional confirmation of blood tests the moment extraction takes place.
+All of this is provided at no additional costs to the patient.

 Assisted reproduction techniques for single women to achieve pregnancy

 AI consists of the introduction of sperm into the uterus in order to achieve pregnancy naturally, providing the fertilization inside the tubes.
 It does not require anaesthesia nor analgesia and it is not painful.
 At Instituto Bernabeu, the gynaecologist will previously assess the optimal moment to carry it out.
 Also, pharmacological ovarian stimulation is not always necessary.
 In the AI, tests can be requested to determine the permeability of the fallopian tubes.
 A pregnancy test is performed 15 days after insemination.
 Find our more